 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's create a section detail callout in the reflected ceiling plan.
-First we will create a detail sheet and place our detail in that sheet.
-Go to the view tab in the ribbon and under the sheet composition panel select sheet and select D 34 × 22 VDCI CAD teacher colon E1 30 × 42 horizontal.
+First, we will create a detail sheet and place our detail on that sheet.
+Go to the View tab in the ribbon and, under the Sheet Composition panel, select Sheet and select D 34 × 22 VDCI CAD Teacher: E1 30 × 42 Horizontal.

-Click ok and let's go ahead and renumber and name it.
-You'll notice it simply took the next sequence in the series of sheets that were in our project so far so it by default numbered it A 6.3.
-So let's go ahead and right click it, click rename, and we'll number this one A 7.1 and let's call it details all in caps and click ok.
-Let's go ahead and select our title block here in this view and one of the parameters for this family is keynotes under the graphics heading.
+Click OK, and let's go ahead and renumber and name it.
+You'll notice it simply took the next sequence in the series of sheets that were in our project so far, so by default it numbered it A 6.3.
+Let's go ahead and right-click it, click Rename, and we'll number this one A 7.1 and call it DETAILS (all caps).
+Click OK.
+Let's go ahead and select our title block here in this view, and one of the parameters for this family is Keynotes under the Graphics heading.

-Let's uncheck that and what you'll notice is it removed that line which would identify where to place keynotes in other sheets in this project such as plans or sections.
-Now let's drag a view onto our sheet and we're going to take the ceiling soffit detail view that we just imported so it's going to be under drafting views, ceiling soffit detail, just drag and drop it into our sheet and let's place it at the upper right hand corner of our sheet.
-Now we want to detail on our reflected ceiling plan so let's go to our project browser and find reflected ceiling plans.
+Let's uncheck that, and what you'll notice is that it removes the line which identifies where to place Keynotes on other sheets in this project such as plans or sections.
+Now, let's drag a view onto our sheet.
+We're going to take the ceiling soffit detail view that we just imported.
+It is under Drafting Views as Ceiling Soffit Detail.
+Just drag and drop it onto our sheet, and let's place it at the upper-right-hand corner of our sheet.
+Now, we want to detail on our reflected ceiling plan, so let's go to our Project Browser and find Reflected Ceiling Plans.

 Let me just close all of these.
-So it's going to be under ceiling plans.
-Let's expand that and we are going to add it to level one.
+It will be under Ceiling Plans.
+Let's expand that, and we are going to add it to Level 1.

-Double click that and it takes us to our ceiling plan view and what we're going to do is add a section callout and use the detail type.
-So let's go to our view tab again in the ribbon, select section and be sure to change its type from wall section to detail and this is the most important step of this video is checking reference other view.
-Be sure that's checked before you draw your detail callout and what this will do it will allow you to select views from this drop down menu and you can pick another view to reference and what we're going to do is select ceiling soffit detail the one that we just placed on sheet A7.1 and you'll notice the reference to the right of the view name.
+Double-click that, and it takes us to our ceiling plan view.
+What we're going to do is add a section callout, and use the detail type.
+So let's go to our View tab again in the ribbon, select Section, and be sure to change its type from Wall Section to Detail.
+This is the most important step of this video: be sure Reference Other View is checked before you draw your detail callout.
+What this will do is allow you to select views from this drop-down menu and pick another view to reference.
+We are going to select Ceiling Soffit Detail, the one that we just placed on sheet A7.1, and you'll notice the reference label appears to the right of the view name.

-Select that and now with that assigned let's go ahead and draw a callout at the transition between a gyp board ceiling and acoustical ceiling tile and we get this warning which is pretty common when you work on a Revit project saying none of the created elements are visible in reflected ceiling plan level one view so it's saying you should probably check your active view its parameters visibility settings as well as plan regions.
-Our sections aren't shown in this view so let's go to our visibility settings so type in VV as the shortcut.
-If we go to our annotation categories tab let's scroll down and find sections and notice the box is unchecked meaning all of the section tags have been hidden in this view.
+Select that, and now with that assigned, let's go ahead and draw a callout at the transition between a gypsum board ceiling and acoustical ceiling tile.
+We get this warning, which is pretty common when you work on a Revit project, saying "None of the created elements are visible in Reflected Ceiling Plan: Level 1 view."
+It suggests you should probably check your active view's parameter visibility settings as well as plan regions.
+Our sections aren't shown in this view, so let's go to Visibility Settings by typing VV as the shortcut.
+If we go to the Annotation Categories tab, let's scroll down and find Sections, and notice the box is unchecked, meaning all section tags are hidden in this view.

-Click ok and you will see that our sections appear.
-Let's hide some of these section tags and leave on some other ones so if we select one of our building section tags let's just right click it select hide in view and rather than selecting category select element so that one element hides and the rest of the elements in that category remain visible.
-Let's do the same for this one hide in view elements and then our building sections have been hidden.
+Click OK, and you will see that our sections appear.
+Let's hide some of these section tags and leave some others visible.
+If we select one of our building section tags, right-click it, select Hide in View, and rather than selecting Category, select Element so that only that one element is hidden and the rest of the elements in that category remain visible.
+Let's do the same for another one: Hide in View > Element.
+Now our building sections have been hidden.

-You can go ahead and leave that wall section tag on as it's not really conflicting with anything.
-Let's adjust this so that our tail is on one end and the head is on the acoustical ceiling tile end and you'll notice this sim text at the top right and where that comes from is the type properties of our drafting view detail call out here so if we select that and we select edit type under properties you'll notice there is a parameter called reference label and the value right now is sim.
-If we delete that text click ok that sim text is deleted as well.
+You can go ahead and leave that wall section tag on, as it's not really conflicting with anything.
+Let's adjust this so that our tail is on one end, and the head is on the acoustical ceiling tile end.
+You'll notice the "SIM" text at the top right.
+This comes from the Type Properties of our drafting view detail callout.
+If we select that and click Edit Type under Properties, you'll notice there is a parameter called Reference Label, and the value right now is "SIM."
+If we delete that text and click OK, the "SIM" text is removed as well.

-What we sometimes do in our details is we'll create one that's for typical similar and then a blank one so you can create different types duplicate them you can make one called sim that will have a reference label called sim or you can make one for typical typ, change the reference label to typ click ok so that whenever you drop in your callout tags you have a few options to choose from whether it be similar or maybe your default is just blank.
-In the next video we're going to take a look at creating detail components from a manufacturer's detail.
+Sometimes, in our details, we create one type labeled "SIM" for similar, and then a blank one.
+You can create different types by duplicating them.
+For example, you can make one called "SIM" with a Reference Label set to "SIM, " or one for typical ("TYP"), changing the Reference Label to "TYP" and clicking OK.
+This way, whenever you drop in your callout tags, you have a few options to choose from, whether it be "SIM" or maybe your default is just blank.
+In the next video, we're going to take a look at creating detail components from a manufacturer's detail.